matfish2/vue-tables/readme.md

    * `chunk` `number`
       By Default pagination links are presented in groups of 10, with navigation between the groups.
       Use this option to set your own chunk size.

+* `delay` `number` (server-side only)

+In order to avoid redundant server requests and data rendering, a 300ms delay is set to detect when the user has ended his query.
+Use this option to set your own delay value. (e.g adapt the value to the average typing speed of your intended audience).

 * `dateFormat`  `string` (client-side only)